 - Drive your elbow back at torso height.
 Once the dumbbell is lifted, your arm should be at a 90-degree angle.

-HORIZONTAL ROW VARIATION: THE SINGLE-ARM ROW
+ROW EXERCISE VARIATION: THE SINGLE-ARM ROW

 Another variation to the horizontal row is the single-arm row.
 Start by tying a resistance band to a stable piece of equipment.

 Once you have your resistance band ready to go: